How to Make a Career Out of LGBTQ+ Advocacy

 This may resemble a regular job hunt in many ways.
 Except, you'll need to scrutinize pay and benefits, and how great a role you can have as an advocate in the jobs you're applying for.

-It's great to have a job in advocacy, but that's only the beginning.
+Getting a job in advocacy is great, but that's only the beginning.
 As you advance in your career, look out for networking opportunities and ways your work can make an even greater impact on behalf of those you serve.

 "Take the opportunity to implement an idea, event, or educational objective around DEI in your current role, student organization, or office," French said.
 "This could be setting up trainings for your team, making communication more inclusive, or joining an inclusion committee."